Our Cancer Care program has received national accreditation with commendations from the Commission on Cancer. Read more >

 Dealing with cancer can be a tough journey.
 But it doesn’t have to take you far from home.
 Whether you’re concerned about your risk factors for cancer, or are looking for comprehensive resources to combat this disease on all fronts, Day Kimball Healthcare offers the high-quality care and treatments you need — without the added stress of long and tiring commutes.

-We provide compassionate, first-class cancer care right here in Northeast Connecticut.
+We provide compassionate, first-class cancer care right here in Northeast Connecticut at our hematology/oncology unit at the Rose Bove LaRose Cancer Center at Day Kimball Hospital.
 Our integrated approach brings together the services and expertise of physicians, cancer specialists, certified oncology nurses, a dedicated oncology nurse navigator and social worker, and an extended team of other professionals who all work together to ensure you have the best possible care and quality of life, so you can concentrate on getting well.

 Our integrated Cancer Care services include: